Dustin Pague

-Dustin William Pague (born August 5, 1987) is a former American mixed martial artist who most recently fought in the Bantamweight division of the UFC.
+Dustin William Pague (born August 5, 1987) is an American bare-knuckle boxer and former mixed martial artist who most recently fought in the Bantamweight division of the UFC.
 He was a competitor on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller, and has formerly competed as a Lightweight and Featherweight.

 Pague is currently a professional boxer after announcing his switch from MMA in January 2016.
-He currently competes as a bare-knuckle boxer in Bare Knuckle Fighting Championship.
+He currently competes as a bare-knuckle boxer in Bare Knuckle Fighting Championship where he is the current BKFC Welterweight Champion.

 Background

 Pague began boxing when he was 15 years old and graduated from Central Dauphin East High School, then attended Harrisburg Area Community College but transferred before eventually earning a degree.
 Six months after viewing a video of a UFC event, Pague began his amateur career.

 After suffering a series of back injuries throughout his MMA career, Pague decided to make the transition to professional boxing as a way to continue fighting and reduce the daily strain he was putting on his back.